-The applicant must have passed 10+2 and graduation from a recognised Board of education or university with not less than 50% marks in aggregate.
+The applicant must have completed 10+2 and graduation from a recognised board of education or university with not less than 50% marks in aggregate.

-There could an age restriction which may vary according to the degree and the institute.
+There could be an age restriction that may vary according to the degree and the institute.

-Note: This shall vary from college to college and degree to degree.
+Note: This shall vary from college to college and course to course.

 There are around 5-6 job positions or roles that a Family Lawyer can explore.
 Find the job roles along with their respective job responsibilities below: